 Social norms measurement

-Social norms were assessed using baseline/midline/endline surveys.
+Social norms were assessed using baseline/midline/endline surveys

 Key findings to date

 At the end of the two-year program, AGI-K midline results show positive impacts for girls across a broad range of health, social, educational, and financial indicators in both Kibera and Wajir.
 Individual results varied across both sites.
-In Kibera, AGI-K had significant effects on violence reduction, primary school completion and schooling self-efficacy, sexual and reproductive health knowledge, social safety nets, financial literacy and savings behavior, and household economic status.
-In Wajir, AGI-K had statistically significant effects on primary school enrollment, positive gender norms and self-efficacy, financial literacy, and savings behavior.
+In Kibera, AGI-K had significant effects on violence reduction, primary school completion and schooling self-efficacy, sexual and reproductive health knowledge, social safety nets, financial literacy and savings behaviour, and household economic status.
+In Wajir, AGI-K had statistically significant effects on primary school enrolment, positive gender norms and self-efficacy, financial literacy, and savings behaviour.
 Furthermore, results show that layering multiple interventions to holistically address girls’ complex needs can increase overall positive impact on girls’ lives.